devgateway/amp/amp/src/main/resources/TEMPLATE/ampTemplate/gisModule/dev/readme.md

 ### General style

 Javascript coding style is somewhat enforced by jshint.
-The GIS ampModule config can be found in [.jshintrc](.jshintrc), for which you may want to consult the [jshint config option docs](www.jshint.com/docs/options/).
+The GIS module config can be found in [.jshintrc](.jshintrc), for which you may want to consult the [jshint config option docs](www.jshint.com/docs/options/).

 ### Backbone views